 Acupuncture for Smoking

-by Stacy Thomas | June 1, 2020, updated almost 4 years ago
+by Stacy Thomas | June 1, 2020, updated about 4 years ago

 Quitting smoking is hard.
 You’ve tried will power.
 You’ve tried cutting down.
 You’ve tried eating instead of smoking, and instead of quitting smoking you gained a bunch of weight.
 So how do you quit for good?
 There are a myriad of options out there for quitting smoking, all with various dubious rates of success.
 If you’ve tried everything and nothing seems to work, aural acupuncture could be the answer you’re looking for.